 • stomach ache;

-• medium-satisfactory condition;
+• average-satisfactory condition;

 • regular loose stools;

-• mild toxicity.
+• mild toxicosis.

 Reasons